 *Schools can be very particular about which chemistry series they prefer.
 It is important to consult websites of schools you are interested in, and then check with your adviser.

-** UW does not offer a human anatomy course with lab to undergraduate students.
+** UW does not offer a stand-alone human anatomy course with lab to undergraduate students.
 Biological Structure 301 is taught in Spring Quarters, but does not offer a lab.
-Therefore it is recommended to take this class somewhere else.
-Many schools offer a Human Anatomy & Physiology 1 and 2 course sequence, in which case both those classes need to be taken at the same school.
-However, some schools offer human anatomy as a separate course, in which case it can be combined with UW’s Biology 118 and lab 119.
+Undergraduate students with a strong science background may opt to take UCONJ 401-403, Human Anatomy and Physiology with labs through the UW Pharmacy Program.
+Contact instructor, Dr. Tom Linder, email@example.com for more information.
+Also, may local 2-year institutions offer a two (2) quarter Human Anatomy & Physiology sequence, in which case both those classes need to be taken at the same school.

 Other frequently required or recommended courses: General biology, genetics, organic chemistry, biochemistry, additional courses in social/behavioral sciences, languages (some schools require coursework in Spanish), medical terminology, public speaking.

-Remember that even though one school’s prerequisite list may look light compared to another’s, PA programs nation-wide are highly competitive, and the coursework in the program will be quite rigorous.
+Remember that even though one school’s prerequisite list may look light compared to another’s, PA programs nation-wide are highly popular, and the coursework in the program will be quite rigorous.

 PA schools are flexible in the choice of undergraduate major.
 Like medical schools, they care that you do well in your major (as well as your prerequisite courses) and that it reflects your interests.
 It is wise to also think about alternate future careers in the event that you change your mind, or are not admitted to a PA school.